-For any parent the topic of childcare is never ever easy.
-Whether you work at home, stay at home, own your own business or commute everyday to your job we all need help with our children — even if it’s to get out to get a hair cut or shop alone.
+For any parent, the topic of childcare is never ever easy.
+Whether you work at home, stay at home, own your own business, or commute every day to your job, we all need help with our children — even if it’s to get out to get a hair cut or shop alone.

-Upon discussing it with my husband we decided it was good for all of us to have not only someone care for our children, but we could afford it, it is someone we know, love and trust and loves our children.
+Upon discussing it with my husband, we decided it was good for all of us.
+Now, we not only have someone to help care for our children, but it is someone we can afford, who we know, love, and trust — and who also loves our children.
 She also gets the experience of living (somewhat on her own after college) and perfecting her English.
-We feel truly lucky to have this opportunity which we know very well does not happen for many.
+We feel truly lucky to have this opportunity, which we know very well does not happen for many.

-And the end of the day, it is quite magical for me as well — my children get spoken to in Spanish by someone other than me and I’ve been reminded of the importance of more than just mami and papi — children need to learn to love, care and share time with other members of the extended family.
-There is so much good in this situation and I am thankful everyday.
+And the end of the day, it is quite magical for me as well — my children get spoken to in Spanish by someone other than me, and I’ve been reminded of the importance of more than just mami and papi — children need to learn to love, care and share time with other members of the extended family.
+There is so much good in this situation and I am thankful every day.

 Have you had family members care for your children?
 How has your experience been?